What is the Privacy Notice?

 - the interest in instructing third parties on behalf of Doyle Clayton clients such as Counsel, expert witnesses and so on;

-- the interest in contacting individuals in a business-to-business environment or where there has been a prior contractual relationship with that individual/those individuals for the purpose of emailing them about upcoming events and legal updates;
+- the interest in contacting individuals in a business-to-business environment or where there has been a prior contractual relationship with that individual/those individuals for the purpose of emailing them or using a postal service to notify them about our services, upcoming events and legal updates;

 - the interest in receiving payment from Doyle Clayton clients and third-parties and to facilitate payments to and from Doyle Clayton clients and third-parties; and